dorianpercic/Custom-Chart-Web-Components/README.md

 </ec-linechart>
 ```

+The attributes of this type of chart are of course the same as in the previous section (see [Line Chart](#line-chart)), as these 2 types are using the same HTML element.

 ### Bar Chart

 To add a bar chart to the HTML file, the structure shown in the Line Chart chapter (see [Line Chart](#line-chart)) has to be used.